Leibniz-IWT/Aerosol-Nanoparticle-Course/README.md

 # Aerosol-Nanoparticle-Course
-Master level course on aerosols and particles at the University of Bremen
+Master level course on aerosols and particles at the University of Bremen.

 The course is based on the books: